cpsievert/cpsievert.github.com/slides/shiny/index.md

 <h4>NOTE:</h4>
+> - You may want to change your default browser to <a href="http://support.mozilla.org/en-US/kb/how-make-web-links-open-firefox-default">firefox</a> or <a href="http://support.google.com/chrome/bin/answer.py?hl=en&answer=95417">chrome</a>!

 > - R is occupied by to your local port

 > - Press 'esc' (inside your R console) to quit app and return to R session...I'm not sure how to do this gracefully on the command line